gloooooory/coding/README.md

 # coding

-Coding is a repository in which I will solve a few coding questions everyday.
+Coding is a repository in which I will solve a few coding questions every day using Java.

 ## Usage